7 Different Types of Savings AccountsPublished on August 4, 2022 by Daniel Azzoli

 Individual Retirement Arrangements (IRAs) are designed to help you save money for when your working days are behind you.
 They typically come in the form of either a traditional IRA or a Roth IRA.

-With a traditional IRA, you can make contributions that are tax-deductible, and the earnings that you make from what you’ve contributed won’t be taxed.
+Generally, with a traditional IRA, you can make contributions that are tax-deductible, and the earnings that you make from what you’ve contributed won’t be taxed.
 However, when you do eventually withdraw this money once you’ve retired, you’ll need to pay taxes on the money you’ve withdrawn.

 A Roth IRA is designed for the same purpose with the main difference being that your initial contributions won’t be tax-deductible.
 But when you eventually withdraw your money, you won’t have to pay taxes on it.
 Ultimately, it becomes a decision of when you think you’d gain more from getting a break on your taxes.